 Key takeaway: B2B marketers need their finger on the pulse of every aspect of the business in order to drive it forward.

 We can’t talk about the future of marketing without also talking about the role of technology.
-Machine learning, automation and targeting were highlighted as key trends by my colleague Peter Yates, while Philip Crothers from Brighttarget highlighted the importance of predictive analytics for B2B marketing (and suggested this report if you’re interested in reading more about the topic).
+Machine learning, automation and targeting are all key trends, while Philip Crothers from Brighttarget has highlighted the importance of predictive analytics for B2B marketing .

-Richard Robinson from Cambridge Analytica believes we’re moving to a situation where we are truly living and breathing data-driven marketing in a real-time environment.
-In order for this to succeed, B2B marketers need to ensure they have a good user experience on their website, said Jade Tambini.
+For data-driven marketing to succeed, B2B marketers need to ensure they have a good user experience on their website, said Jade Tambini.
 “Just because a sale may not be made on a website as often as in B2C does not devalue the importance of meeting customer demands throughout their buyer journeys.
 Data capture is basically impossible without a decent inbound and content strategy.”

 Key takeaway: Technology and data present big challenges and opportunities to B2B marketers.